How to create a UML diagram on Mac

-The use cases for UML diagrams is seemingly endless.
-So named for the Unified Modeling Language (UML) they adhere to, UML diagrams are helpful for visually representing any kind of formal system you can think of.
+The use cases for UML diagrams are seemingly endless.
+Named for the Unified Modeling Language (UML) they adhere to, UML diagrams are helpful for visually representing any kind of formal system you can imagine.

 The UML diagram scheme is most often found in computer science for describing and documenting computer software.
 But what is UML?
-If you’ve ever seen a flowchart of how an application flows and functions, that’s UML at work!
+If you’ve ever seen a flowchart of how an application works and functions, that’s UML at its best!

 When you think of this example, UML diagram methodology becomes clear.
 It helps visualize each role, what it’s responsible for, and what other dependencies it may have.
 In addition to software engineering, UML diagrams have found their way to more general office visualizations, including outlining a hierarchy of a company or team.

 There are many reasons to use UML diagrams, both professionally and personally.
 Engineers rely on them often when onboarding new team members; the outline helps them understand what other teammates do, who is responsible for unique aspects of the project, and how the overall team works with one another.
 It’s also useful for diagramming codebases, as thousands of lines of code can be difficult to parse without some sort of visual guide.